 MACH Academy, Inc. is a community based non-profit 501 (c) 3 tax exempt organization as determined by the Internal Revenue Code.
 The organization is incorporated in Georgia and South Carolina and is affiliated with the United States Tennis Association-National Junior Tennis & Learning (USTA/NJTL).

 MACH Academy was founded in April 1992 by Michael Harden and Chike Amobi.
 Since that time, MACH Academy has been providing educational and recreational programs and services to children and youth, ages 3 to 18, in the Central Savannah River Area.
 Special emphasis is given to children and youth living in public assisted and low/moderate income housing communities who are at risk for academic failure and unhealthy lifestyles.

-MACH’s educational and recreational programs provides participants with an alternative to negative peer pressure which often leads to low self-esteem, poor behavior, violence, substance abuse, crime and teenage pregnancy.
-Programs and services provided by MACH Academy acts as an ounce of prevention by providing organized after school and summer camp sessions for at risk children and youth.
+MACH’s educational and recreational programs provide participants with an alternative to negative peer pressure which often leads to low self-esteem, poor behavior, violence, substance abuse, crime and teenage pregnancy.
+Programs and services provided by MACH Academy act as an ounce of prevention by providing organized after school and summer camp sessions for at risk children and youth.